How Alfa lured client to death for ritual purpose

 He narrated his involvement thus: “I’m from Oyo town.
 I’m 29 years old.
 I became an Alfa about nine years ago.
 I pray for people and take spiritual steps to find solutions to their problems.

 I was arrested by the police when found with human parts.
-“Actually, I killed a lady whom I asked to come to me for special prayers and spiritual medicine.
+“Actually, I killed a lady whom I asked to come to me for special prayers and spiritual help.
 We were together and she used to come to me frequently for prayers.
 She was very nice to me.
 She was my client but we once had sex because she wanted it.
-She used to seek beads that I had worked on spiritually so that she would be favoured by men and get money from them easily.
+She used to seek, beads spiritual favoured by men and get money from them easily.

 “What happened was that when she got to my house at about 10pm, I gave her gin to drink in preparation for the medicine I wanted to give her so that she would get favour from people.
 It was a pretence from my side.
 After she drank the gin, she felt so weak that she slept.
 As she slept, I took a cutlass and pressed it on her neck to suffocate her before killing her.
 I tried to use the cutlass but when it was not very effective, I took a knife and used it to slice off her head.
 I also cut her hands, flesh from her thighs and her two big toes.
 I wanted to use them for money rituals but kept some of the parts for those who might need them.